rocket-internet-berlin/RocketDashboard/README.md

 You'll find build errors and lint warnings in the console.

+## Optional

+In order to have a better development experience, you can install the following Chrome extensions:

+- [Add](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) **Redux DevTools** extension to Chrome.
+- [Add](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) **React Developer Tools** extension to Chrome.

 ### For the curious

 RocketDashboard consists of two quasi-separate parts - "client" and "server":